Gray-Rice/saru-docker/README.md

 # Saru Docker

-Security focused docker webtop based on [docker-webtop](https://github.com/linuxserver/docker-webtop) from Linuxserver.io
+Security focused docker webtop based on [docker-webtop](https://github.com/linuxserver/docker-webtop) from Linuxserver.io Aimed at creating an environment similar to TailsOS but with Archlinux.
+This Docker webtop was created as a proof os concept of sorts.

 # Recreating Image for use
 Download all files in releases